 Fortunately, locum tenens practice sets the stage for harmony between home and work.
 Locums providers can set their own schedule, deciding how often they want to work and how much time they want off in between assignments.
 They can let their recruiter know which shifts they prefer; how they feel about being on call; and specific dates, weeks, or months they need open for personal commitments.

-That flexibility—which can be hard to find in regular permanent positions—allows locum tenens providers to employ the following self-care practices:
+That flexibility—which can be hard to find in regular positions—allows locum tenens providers to employ the following self-care practices:

 Schedule personal time.
 Locums doctors, NPs, PAs, and CRNAs have autonomy over their work schedule, so they are able to prioritize personal time to attend to their physical, mental, and emotional health.
 By putting “personal time” on your calendar, you are more likely to honor that commitment as you would any other appointment.
 How you spend that time is up to you and might include anything from getting a massage or reading a non-work-related book to having dinner with friends or spending time with family.

 Adjust your hours as needed.
-While changing or cutting back on your hours in a permanent position can be easier said than done, those adjustments are painless for locums providers.
+While changing or cutting back on your hours in a staff position can be easier said than done, those adjustments are painless for locums providers.
 In busy times or times of stress, you can choose to leave more space between assignments.
 Conversely, when you have less going on in your personal life, you can ramp up your hours and earn extra income as desired.

 Mix it up.
 Doing locum tenens allows you to choose different practice settings, patient populations, and geographical areas.
 Switching things up from where you work, who you work with, and who you treat can help keep things new and interesting.

 Stay present wherever you are.
 Providers on short-term assignments are not expected to shoulder a facility’s administrative issues.
 Instead, locums clinicians can focus on their patients.
 In between locum tenens jobs, they can focus on their family, friends, and personal interests.